ogmacorp/AOgmaNeo/README.md

 However, it has since become the default and preferred version of OgmaNeo for all tasks, as it works great on desktop as well.

 For an introduction to how the algorithm works, see [the user guide](./AOgmaNeo_User_Guide.pdf).
-For a more in-depth look, check out [the whitepaper](https://github.com/ogmacorp/OgmaNeo2/blob/master/OgmaNeo2_Whitepaper_DRAFT.pdf) (from the OgmaNeo2 repository).
+For a more in-depth look, check out [the whitepaper](https://ogma.ai/sph-technology-description/).

 ## Installation